pycom/pycom-micropython-sigfox/docs/library/uhashlib.rst

     implements SHA1 and SHA256 algorithms only.
 These two algorithms are more than enough for today's web applications.

+.. only:: port_pycom_esp32

+    This module implements binary data hashing algorithms.
+Currently, it only implements MD5.
+Support for SHA family is expected in future firmware updates.

 Constructors
 ------------

+.. only:: port_pycom_esp32

+    .. class:: uhashlib.MD5([data])

+       Create a hasher object and optionally feed ``data`` into it.

 .. only:: port_pyboard